kaliop/docker-images/php/cli/ezplatform/Readme.md

-# PHP 7.2 CLI Docker image
+# PHP 7.2 CLI Docker image for ezplatform

-This is a command-line image that can be used for your projects.
+This is a command-line image that can be used for your ezplatform projects.
 All shell commands should be run from here.

 Image is built from Debian jessie.